Skip to main content

 Personal Finance

-April is Financial Literacy Month!
-To mark the occasion, FINRA is highlighting actions you can take to boost financial capability—both your own and that of others you care about.
+April is Financial Capability Month, making this a great time to think about actions you can take to boost financial capability—both your own and that of others you care about.

 FINRA and the FINRA Investor Education Foundation offer many resources to support you and your loved ones along your financial journey.
 Whether you’re looking to build your own base of financial knowledge or are seeking ways to help others, here are five steps to keep you moving in the right direction.

-1. Boost Your Skills – FINRA’s Smart Investing courses are interactive, easy-to-follow lessons to help you understand the basics of investing, with topics ranging from setting investment goals to diversification.
+1. Boost Your Skills.
+Whether you’re an experienced investor or just getting started, FINRA has information to help enhance your investing knowledge.
+Check out FINRA’s Investing Basics content, with topics ranging from setting investment goals to diversification, or try one of our Smart Investing courses to learn the essentials through interactive, easy-to-follow lessons.
 If you’re ready for more, explore in-depth content about types of investments, or search for Investor Insights on specific topics of interest to you.

-2. Take Advantage of Tools – Whether you want to learn more about an investment professional or professional designation, calculate your retirement savings needs, or find out if you engage in behaviors that may make you vulnerable to investment fraud, our online tools and calculators can help you make informed financial decisions based on your own personal circumstances and financial needs.
-These free resources include search tools, calculators, games and more.
+2. Take Advantage of Tools.
+Whether you want to learn more about an investment professional or professional designation, calculate your retirement savings needs, or find out if you engage in behaviors that may make you vulnerable to investment fraud, our online tools and calculators can help you make informed financial decisions based on your own personal circumstances and financial needs.
+These free resources include search tools such as FINRA BrokerCheck, various savings calculators, quizzes and more.

-4. Support Financial Education in the Workplace – When it comes to financial wellness benefits, employers are recognizing that one size does not fit all.
-Check out how the FINRA Foundation, in partnership with United Way Worldwide and Catholic Charities USA, supports nonprofit organizations and employers in providing a community-based approach to Financial Wellness at Work.
-Available resources include an organizational readiness assessment, a program development roadmap, and a free online training program that provides practical instruction on how to design, implement and evaluate a program in your workplace and in your community—click, explore and share.
+5. Support Financial Education in the Workplace.
+When it comes to financial wellness benefits, employers are recognizing that one size does not fit all.
+Check out how the FINRA Foundation, in partnership with United Way Worldwide, supports nonprofit organizations and employers in providing a community-based approach to Financial Wellness at Work.
+Available resources include an organizational readiness assessment, a program development roadmap, and a free online training program that provides practical instruction on how to design, implement and evaluate a program in your workplace and in your community.

 Learn more and find additional resources at www.finra.org/investors.